cnslab-network-security/homework1/task2/README.md

 In this directory, `port_scanner.py` is given.
 This script takes `target_ip`, `start_portno`, `end_portno` as inputs.
 Thus, if you give the script a target IP address and TCP port range, it performs TCP scanning and prints out open ports.
 In order to make the script work, replace the `TODO:` comment with your code.

-To test your scanner, you can use
+To test your scanner, you can give your home router IP address or use the given dummy Docker container.
+If you execute `run_test_server.sh`, it creates a dummy Ubuntu server and prints out its IP address.
+Give this IP address to the scanner so that it scans open ports of the dummy server.
+If your scanner can find 21, 22, 80 open ports, it works well.

 Hint: We will simply invoke the `connect()` method for sending a TCP SYN packet.
 However, it often blocks until a SYN-ACK or RST packet comes from the target, so scanning time will be too long.
 How can we resolve this situation?
 Find a hint from [here](https://docs.python.org/ko/3/library/socket.html).

 ## Writing-up

-When writing a report, include the answers for the following questions:
+When writing a report, please include the answers for the following questions:

 1. Describe how your scanner works.
 Concretely, describe how your logic scans open/closed ports of a target host.
 2. If you want to perform UDP scannig instead of TCP, which part of this script should be modified?
-3.
+3. If you run tcpdump when doing this task, you will see that an opposite host replies with a TCP RST packet if its port is closed.
+Suppose that you send an UDP packet to the closed port of a certain host.
+Do you think the host will reply with a UDP packet as well?
+Otherwise, which packet do you likely to receive?

 ## Note: Ethical Issue